mjs513/SDRAM_t4/README.md

 The third option is unique to the Dogbone6 Development Board.
 On the development board there is a 100nf capacitor between EMC_39 (DQS) and ground.
 NXP recommends that this pin should be left floating but for overclocking you will need a capacitor ( actually size to be determined).
 See https://forum.pjrc.com/index.php?threads/call-to-arms-teensy-sdram-true.73898/post-335532 and https://forum.pjrc.com/index.php?threads/call-to-arms-teensy-sdram-true.73898/post-335536 for begining of discussion the this capacitor.

-This third option ```NOCAP``` allows for correctly setting DQS to internal timing if a capacitor is present or not.
+This third option ```useDQS``` allows for correctly setting DQS to internal timing if a capacitor is present or not.
 It is a basically a true or false (1 or 0) if a capacitor is present on this pin.
 So for example if we running at 166Mhz and there is no capacitor on EMC_39
 ```
-begin(32, 166, 1);
+begin(32, 166, 0);
 ```

 METHODS SUPPORT: